 EXPANDING SUCCESSFUL AFFORDABLE HOUSING IN CAMBRIDGE

-WinnCompanies, the owner and manager of the property, is proposing to build an additional 95 units of affordable family housing in two buildings on the 7.32-acre site, using a combination of state and local resources to expand housing opportunities for individuals and families in Cambridge.
+WinnCompanies, the owner and manager of the property, is preparing to build an additional 95 units of affordable family housing in two buildings on the 7.32-acre site, using a combination of state and local resources to expand housing opportunities for individuals and families in Cambridge.

 The AHO is designed to help affordable housing developers create new, permanently affordable homes more quickly, more cost effectively, and in areas of the city where there are currently fewer affordable housing opportunities.